Virgin Media

-Virgin Media is a British telecommunications company, founded in 2007, which provides telephone, television and internet services in the United Kingdom.
+Virgin Media Limited is a British telecommunications company which provides telephone, television and internet services in the United Kingdom.
 Its headquarters are at Green Park in Reading, England.
-A range of videos advertising the company (many of which star Richard Branson and actor David Tennant) remain available on YouTube.
 It is owned by Virgin Media O2, a 50:50 joint venture between Liberty Global and Telefónica.
+Since its foundation in 2007, the company has used the Virgin branding under license from Richard Branson.